KGNS-TV

 KGNS-TV (channel 8) is a television station in Laredo, Texas, United States, affiliated with NBC and ABC.
-It is owned by Gray Television alongside low-power dual CBS/CW+ affiliate KYLX-LD (channel 13) and Telemundo affiliate KXNU-LD (channel 10).
-The stations share studios on Del Mar Boulevard (near I-35) in northern Laredo, while KGNS-TV's transmitter is located northwest of the city.
+It is owned by Gray Media alongside two low-power, Class A stations: dual CBS/CW+ affiliate KYLX-CD (channel 13) and Telemundo affiliate KXNU-CD (channel 10).
+The three stations share studios on Loop 20 (near SH 359) in Laredo and transmitter facilities on FM 1472 northwest of the city.

 History

-KGNS originally went on air January 7, 1956 as KHAD-TV, it has been a primary NBC affiliate since its sign on, but the station initially held secondary affiliations with CBS and ABC.
+KGNS originally went on air January 7, 1956, as KHAD-TV, it has been a primary NBC affiliate since its sign on, but the station initially held secondary affiliations with CBS and ABC.
 CBS programming moved to KVTV in December 1973 (it went dark in 2015) and ABC programming moved to present-day Univision affiliate KLDO-TV in December 1984, effectively making KGNS an exclusive NBC affiliate.

 Donrey Media Group (now Stephens Media Group) bought the station on September 1, 1958.
 One of its first moves under Donrey ownership was to change the station's call letters, Donrey management held a contest in which elementary and middle school students from both the United States and Mexico sides of the Rio Grande region to choose a new callsign; the winning entry resulted in the station changing its callsign to the current KGNS-TV (standing for "Good Neighbor Station").

 In 1985, KGNS was purchased by Century Development Corporation.
 In 1990 the station began a Spanish language newscast.

-By 1998, KGNS gained a secondary affiliation with the United Paramount Network (UPN) lasting at least until 2000 while definitively off the station by 2004. then move to cable only on Time Warner Cable Channel 16.
-In 2000, the WB affiliate in the market was cable-only KTXW, and its successor network, the CW was carried on the .2 subchannel, which now carries ABC.
+By 1998, KGNS gained a secondary affiliation with the United Paramount Network (UPN) lasting at least until 2000 while definitively off the station by 2004. then move to cable only as "KTXW" (Time Warner Cable channel 16).
+In 2000, the WB affiliate in the market was cable-only KTXW, and its successor network, The CW was carried on the .2 subchannel, which now carries ABC.

-In April 2002, the Spanish news staff resigned from their jobs, forcing the station to initially run a sitcom, then replacing it with English language news.
+In April 2002, the Spanish news staff resigned from their jobs, forcing the station to initially run a sitcom, then replacing it with English-language news.